 Peter Taylor is president of the Berkshire Taconic Community Foundation, a regional nonprofit organization focused on strengthening communities through philanthropy and leadership.
 Taylor is also a fellow in the Local Economy Foundation Circle organized by BALLE (Business Alliance for Local Living Economies).
 Circle participants explore strategies utilized by community and health foundations that are aimed at building resilient local economies.
 This experience is helping Taylor, in collaboration with community partners and the foundation’s board and staff, identify new opportunities for philanthropy to support economic development.
 Prior to joining BTCF, Taylor led the development of a $4 million loan program at the Maine Community Foundation for the purpose of supporting town-center development as well as food and agriculture related projects.

-The topic of the May 19th event, “The Impact of Private Philanthropy on Local Economies,” is of special interest to the Trustees of Berkshire Community Land Trust and Community Land Trust in the Southern Berkshires.
 Because there is an ever-widening wealth gap in our economy, the need to expand access to land is urgent.
 Land access lies at the heart of issues of equity, affordable housing, livable cities, regenerative agriculture, ecological restoration, renewable energy, and social entrepreneurship.

 Community land trusts provide a tested vehicle for fair, voluntary, and democratically managed allocation of land.
 Yet the amount of land in community land trusts throughout the U.S. is not equal to the need.
 With the market price of land as high as it is, a culture of land gifting is crucial to acquiring sufficient land to lease to those without affordable land access.
 The community land trust structure ensures that land will remain in a regional Commons rather than returning it to the market and relentless price increases, while at the same time allowing lessees to build equity in improvements on the land.